mgimond/Spatial_pre2021/_book/09-Coordinate-systems.md

 <p class="caption">(\#fig:f09-datum-geocentric)A geocentric  datum couples a geoid with the ellipsoid at each element's center of mass.</p>
 </div>

 Many of the modern datums use a geocentric alignment.
 These include the popular World Geodetic Survey for 1984 (WGS84) and the North American Datums of 1983 (NAD83).
 Most of the popular geocentric datums use the WGS84 ellipsoid or the GRS80 ellipsoid.
-These ellipsoids' semi-major and semi-minor axes are nearly identical: 6,378,137 meters and 6,356,752 meters respectively.
+These two ellipsoids share nearly identical semi-major and semi-minor axes: 6,378,137 meters and 6,356,752 meters respectively.
 Examples of popular geocentric datums are shown in the following table:

 Geocentric datum	       | Acronym | Best for|	Comment
 -------------------|---------|--------|-------------------------------